danperkins/trx_ui/notes.md

 - Container header text on mobile is 24px line height and desktop is 20px -- kept 20px everywhere for consistency
 - padding on active 'segmented control' isn't completely consistent.
 Kept slightly smaller padding on XL size
 - Question: Is the WidgetPanel expected to have a 'maxWidth'?
+- Adjusted 'lg' skeleton for transaction panel header alignment to match the real content layout

 ### Overall workflow plan
 - [x] Bootstrap app